Super-Protocol/docs/docs/marketplace/guides/log-in.md

     ## MetaMask, step 4.
 Import SPPI tokens (optional)

-    To make MetaMask display your SPPI token balance, import the token.
+    To see your SPPI token balance in MetaMask, import the token.

     4.1.
 Open MetaMask, go to the **Tokens** tab, click the **[ ⋮ ]** button, and select **Import tokens** in the menu.